Works Composed during the Pandemic: 2020-21

 For a long time I didn’t remember much about Andrew’s compositions during the Covid-19 pandemic and lockdowns, but I have thoroughly enjoyed re-discovering them:

 In 2019 I had been diagnosed with Parkinson’s disease.
-The good news is that I didn't have this terrible, incurable illness, but was suffering from a condition with similar symptoms: 'normal pressure hydrocephalus'.
+The good news is that I didn't have this terrible, incurable illness, but was suffering from a condition with similar symptoms: "normal pressure hydrocephalus", caused by a head injury, which happened when I had slipped on a marble floor and banged the back of my head.
 For the first half of 2021, I deteriorated very badly.
-I ended up needing 24 hour care.
+I ended up needing 24/7 care.
 My state was brought about partly by the unsuitable Parkinson's medication which I was taking, but mainly by the hydrocephalus.
 Andrew and our daughters, Anna & Paula, were marvellous.
 Anna scoured the country to find a neurosurgeon and managed to get me a consultation with Mr Hussain at University Hospital, Coventry.
 By the time Anna took me to see the surgeon, I couldn't walk or talk.
 Mr Hussain got me in to the hospital for a brain shunt operation within 4 days and told Anna it might be too late.
-I thank God that he is a genius and I began to recover immediately.
+I thank God that he is a genius, and I began to recover immediately.
 I can now fully function again and remember things.
 I felt a little better each day after the operation.
 I just need to be careful and pray that the shunt carries on working.
-Everyone marvels at the transformation in me.
+Everyone marvelled at the transformation in me.
 Anna, Mr Hussain and his wonderful team saved my life.

 2019